constantology/m8/README.md

 If an `id` does not exist on the passed `item`, the item is assigned an auto-generated `id` and the value is returned.

-If a `prefix` is supplied then it is used as the prefix for the `id` – if not `anon__` is used as the `prefix`.
+If a `prefix` is supplied then it is used as the prefix for the `id` – if not `anon` is used as the `prefix`.

-An internal counter that is automatically incremented is appended to the end of the `prefix`.
+An internal counter that is automatically incremented is appended to the end of the `prefix` and is separated from the prefix by a hyphen.

 #### Example: